 As with any job, there will be drawbacks to owning a small business.
 Yet having one’s own business remains one of the top American Dreams – here’s why:

 Owners and staff at a small business learn to be the chief cooks and bottle-washers, allowing them to acquire a variety of skills and have cross-platform experience.
 They’ll learn finance, hiring, sales and marketing, project management, manufacturing, operations and more.
-Of course, an owner must be willing to recognize his or her limitations and bring on staff or consultants that can “fill in the blanks” but self-sufficiency reaps rewards of its own.
+Of course, self-sufficiency reaps rewards of its own but an owner must be willing to recognize his or her limitations and bring on staff or consultants that can “fill in the blanks”.
+For example, if you really want to promote your business online through a great website but don’t have the time or knowledge to set one up from scratch, you can contact digital agencies like cefar to create one for you, so you can focus on other aspects of your business knowing that the website has been taken care of.

 A small business is often started by “bootstrapping” and with an imperative of keeping costs — and financial obligations — to a minimum.
 Slow, deliberate growth can keep outside investors out and more money in the kitty.

 A small business is agile, able to change or “pivot” depending on customer wants and needs or when it’s been determined what’s working or what’s not.
 Feedback can be almost immediate.
 This flexibility allows room to conceptualize and develop new products or services.
 And the realization of these new and different offerings is not bogged down in red tape.
 A small business frequently has a “get to market faster” advantage.